-Public SaaS multiples peaked at 15–20x NTM revenue in late 2021.
-As of 2025, the median sits at 5–7x — and where you land in that range is almost entirely determined by your growth rate.
+Public SaaS multiples peaked at 15โ20x NTM revenue in late 2021.
+As of the latest 2025 benchmark data, the median sits at 5โ7x โ and where you land in that range is almost entirely determined by your growth rate.

 This isn't a broken market.
 It's a normalized one.
 After a decade of zero-interest-rate distortion, software multiples have re-anchored to fundamentals.
 Growth matters more than ever, but it has to be paired with efficiency.
 The free money era rewarded growth at any cost.
-The 2025 market rewards growth that compounds.
+Today's market rewards growth that compounds.

-Public SaaS Multiples in 2025: The Full Breakdown
+Public SaaS Multiples: The Full Breakdown by Growth Cohort

 EV/NTM Revenue is the standard valuation metric for public SaaS.
-Here's how the cohorts cluster in 2025, based on trailing data from BVP Nasdaq Emerging Cloud Index, Bessemer, and public filings:
+Here's how the cohorts cluster as of the latest available data, based on trailing data from BVP Nasdaq Emerging Cloud Index, Bessemer, and public filings:

 | Growth Cohort (YoY ARR) | EV/NTM Revenue Range | Example Companies |